 St. Petersburg car accident reports are confidential for 60 days after the accident.
 If you request your report before these 60 days, you must fill out an affidavit explaining why you need it.
 Keep in mind that copies of the report may not be free.

-Why is a Police Report Important?
+Why is a St. Petersburg Police Accident Report Important?

 Car accident reports provide important information to the parties involved in the accident, as well as insurance companies and legal representatives.
 After a crash, police arrive at the scene and document all evidence to compile a report.